akinomyoga/cxxmatrix/README.md

    --twinkle
    --no-twinkle
                Turn on/off the twinkling effect.
 Turned on by default.
+   --preserve-background
+   --no-preserve-background
+               Preserve terminal background or not.
+Not preserve by default.
    --rain-density=NUM
                Set the factor for the density of rain drops.
 A positive number.
 The default is 1.0.